slyrz/klingklang/README.md

 * [pulseaudio](http://www.freedesktop.org/wiki/Software/PulseAudio/)
 * [sndio](http://www.sndio.org/)

-Choosing *alsa* as audio backend on Linux systems with *pulseaudio* installed is not recommended.

 ## Installation
 Files created by autotools are not kept under version control.
 It's necessary to create the missing Makefile and configure script by running